programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 You'll need to press enter when prompted and enter your computer password when asked.
-For reference, below is a screenshot of the command entered into the author's command line, followed by all the text that appeared (including the prompt to press RETURN and enter my password).
+For reference, below is a screenshot of the command entered into the author's command line, followed by all the text that appeared (including the prompt to press enter, and to enter my password).

 ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-4.png)

 ### Ruby & Ruby Gems <a id="section2-3"></a>

-*Jekyll is built from the Ruby coding language.
-Ruby Gems makes setting up Ruby software like Jekyll easy (it's a package manager, just like Homebrew—instead of making installation easy on Macs, it adds some stuff to make Ruby installations simpler).*
+Jekyll is built from the Ruby coding language.
+Ruby Gems makes setting up Ruby software like Jekyll easy (it's a package manager, just like Homebrew—instead of making installation easy on Macs, it adds some stuff to make Ruby installations simpler).

 `brew install ruby`

-Don't forget to wait until the command prompt appears again to type the following command!
-If you're confused, see the "Preparing for Installation" section's "Command Line" #2, above.
+Don't forget to wait until the command prompt appears again to type the following command:

 `gem install rubygems-update`

 ### NodeJS <a id="section2-4"></a>

-*NodeJS (or Node.js) is a development platform (in particular, a "runtime environment") that does things like making Javascript run faster.*
+NodeJS (or Node.js) is a development platform (in particular, a "runtime environment") that does things like making Javascript run faster.

 `brew install node`

 ### Jekyll <a id="section2-5"></a>

-*Jekyll is the code that handles doing the things you might want your website to do, such as using the same template (logo, menu, author information…) on all blog post pages.*
+Jekyll is the code that handles doing the things you might want your website to do, such as using the same template (logo, menu, author information…) on all blog post pages.

 `gem install jekyll`